harshgharsandiya/lv0-cyber-project/9. Basic Keylogger/README.md

 - Stores the logged keystrokes with a timestamp in a file named `keylog.txt`.
 - Stops logging when the "Esc" key is pressed.

-## Prerequisites
-ChatGPT

-Here is the README.md file for your keylogger project:

-# Basic Keylogger Project

-This is a simple keylogger script written in Python using the `pynput` library to capture keystrokes and log them to a file.

-## Features
-- Logs all keystrokes made by the user.
-- Stores the logged keystrokes with a timestamp in a file named `keylog.txt`.
-- Stops logging when the "Esc" key is pressed.

 ## Requirements
 - Python 3.x
 - `pynput` library